Understanding About Spanning Tree Protocol

 ZTNA aligns technical controls with regulatory requirements, enabling organizations to meet obligations with consistent, auditable enforcement:

-• GDPR: Enforcing access controls and encrypting data in transit.
+• GDPR (General Data Protection Regulation): By enforcing access controls and encrypting data in transit.

-• HIPAA: Protecting patient data through authentication and audit logging.
+• HIPAA (Health Insurance Portability and Accountability Act): By safeguarding patient data through authentication and audit logging.

-• PCI DSS: Securing payment data with granular policies.
+• PCI DSS (Payment Card Industry Data Security Standard): By protecting payment data with granular policies.

 Auditing and Logs: Centralized policy, detailed activity records, and consistent controls help demonstrate compliance during assessments.